Game Notes: San Antonio Missions at Omaha Storm Chasers

 MiLB.tv / KONO 860 AM

-Getting Offensive: On Tuesday night the Missions exploded offensively.
-The 19 runs scored were the most the Missions have scored in a game since they defeated Double-A Frisco 20-4 on May 1, 2018.
-They have not scored 19 runs in a game at Wolff Stadium since 2004 when MLBAM began tracking game-by-game results.
-The 22 hits were the most for the Missions since they tallied 22 on August 4, 2017 at Double-A Midland.
+Second Inning Success: The Missions have an exceptional 39-3 record in games that they lead after six innings and this can be partially attributed to early inning scoring.
+The Missions score their most runs in the second inning (62) while allowing 33 runs to opponents in the second inning.
+The next highest inning for the Missions comes in the fourth inning, where they have scored 50 runs.

+Loving the Lefties: The Missions have been very successful against southpaw starting pitchers this season.
+In 19 games against left-handed starters San Antonio is a blistering 15-4.
+Missions hitters are batting .278 (186-for-669) against lefties compared to .257 (445-for-1729) against right-handers.

-Striving For Seven: The Missions completed a four-game sweep of the Reno Aces Tuesday night to tie their longest winning streak of the season at six games.
-It is the fourth six-game winning streak of the season for the Missions.
+Striving For Eleven: The Missions came back to defeat the Omaha Storm Chasers in last night's game to give them a seven-game win streak.
+It is the longest winning streak of the season for the Missions.
 The last time the Missions won seven games in a row came during their 11-game winning streak from May 1-12, 2018.

-Everybody Hits: Tuesday night all nine starters in the lineup recorded at least one hit for the Missions.
-It was just the third time this season that the team has accomplished that feat and the second in which the starting pitcher recorded one of the hits.
-On May 28 at Memphis all eight position players in the starting lineup got a hit along with starting pitcher Bubba Derby.
-Nine different players had hits on April 25 against Oklahoma City, May 10 against New Orleans, and May 19 against Memphis.
-On April 25 and May 10 eight starters and one pinch-hitter each tallied hits.
-On May 19 seven starters and two pinch-hitters recorded hits.

-Not So Tight: San Antonio had grown accustomed to playing in close games throughout the 2019 season.
-The Missions have played in 23 one-run games this season, however they have played in just one in June.
-The lone one-run game came in San Antonio's 5-4, 12-inning victory over Reno on June 15.
-The 23 one-run games are the third most in the PCL.
-Sacramento and Fresno have each played in 26 and New Orleans has played in 24.

 WHAT THEY'RE SAYING